Skip to content

 • 2nd place — Physics & Engineering Symposium, Fort Lewis College (robotic PV hotspot inspection), Sep 2025

-• Katz School of Business Leadership Award — signed by the FLC president and dean, Apr 2024
+• Katz School of Business Leadership Award — Apr 2024

-• New Registered Student Organization of the Year — Entrepreneurial Ventures Association (as president & co-founder), 2023–24
+• New Registered Student Organization of the Year — Entrepreneurial Ventures Association, 2023–24

 Leadership & service

-• President & co-founder, Entrepreneurial Ventures Association — grew the organization from zero, led an 8-person executive team, ran a campus pitch competition allocating $1,500 in micro-grants, and brought the NASA Venture Program to campus (2023–24)
+• President & co-founder, Entrepreneurial Ventures Association — led an 8-person executive team, organized pitch competitions allocating $1,500 in micro-grants, and brought the NASA Venture Program to campus

-• Team lead, NASA Colorado Robotics Challenge — led a 4-person team end-to-end on the autonomous hexapod (2025–26)
+• Team lead, NASA Colorado Robotics Challenge — coordinated a four-person team building and fielding an autonomous 18-DoF hexapod

-• Volunteer, Children's Cancer Research Fund — six years managing the chip competition at a memorial golf tournament that has raised $175k+
+• Volunteer, Children's Cancer Research Fund — six years supporting a memorial golf tournament that has raised more than $175,000

 Values